open-resources/physics_bank/content/public/008.Energy/Exploding_Asteroid/Exploding_Asteroid.md

         value: They will both agree on how much kinetic energy each of the asteroid pieces has.
       ans4:
-        value: They will both agree on how the internal energy of the system has changed.
+        value: They will both agree on how the kinetic energy of each of the pieces has changed.
       ans5:
-        value: The final velocity vectors they use to describe the two asteroid pieces will be the same.
+        value: The final speeds they measure for the two asteroid pieces will be the same.
       ans6:
-        value: They will both agree on how the kinetic energy of each of the pieces has changed.
+        value: They will both agree on how the TOTAL kinetic energy of the system has changed.
 ---
 # {{ params.vars.title }}